lucasjoliveau/doc/en/developer/reference/backend/testing.md

 ### Helper functions and specialized assertions

-Without help, it is quite difficult to test some parts of Odoo.
+Without help, it is quite difficult to test some parts of Konvergo ERP.
 In particular, views are tricky, because they communicate with the server and may perform many rpcs, which needs to be mocked.
 This is why we developed some specialized helper functions, located in [test_utils.js](https://github.com/odoo/odoo/blob/51ee0c3cb59810449a60dae0b086b49b1ed6f946/addons/web/static/tests/helpers/test_utils.js).

   * Mock test functions: these functions help setting up a test environment.
-The most important use case is mocking the answers given by the Odoo server.
+The most important use case is mocking the answers given by the Konvergo ERP server.
 These functions use a [mock server](https://github.com/odoo/odoo/blob/51ee0c3cb59810449a60dae0b086b49b1ed6f946/addons/web/static/tests/helpers/mock_server.js).
 This is a javascript class that simulates answers to the most common model methods: read, search_read, nameget, …

   * DOM helpers: useful to simulate events/actions on some specific target.
 For example, testUtils.dom.click performs a click on a target.
 Note that it is safer than doing it manually, because it also checks that the target exists, and is visible.

   * create helpers: they are probably the most important functions exported by [test_utils.js](https://github.com/odoo/odoo/blob/51ee0c3cb59810449a60dae0b086b49b1ed6f946/addons/web/static/tests/helpers/test_utils.js).
 These helpers are useful to create a widget, with a mock environment, and a lot of small detail to simulate as much as possible the real conditions.
 The most important is certainly [createView](https://github.com/odoo/odoo/blob/51ee0c3cb59810449a60dae0b086b49b1ed6f946/addons/web/static/tests/helpers/test_utils_create.js#L267).

   * [qunit assertions](https://github.com/odoo/odoo/blob/51ee0c3cb59810449a60dae0b086b49b1ed6f946/addons/web/static/tests/helpers/qunit_asserts.js): QUnit can be extended with specialized assertions.
-For Odoo, we frequently test some DOM properties.
+For Konvergo ERP, we frequently test some DOM properties.
 This is why we made some assertions to help with that.
 For example, the _containsOnce_ assertion takes a widget/jQuery/HtmlElement and a selector, then checks if the target contains exactly one match for the css selector.

 For example, with these helpers, here is what a simple form test could look
 like: